imtiazprotik/easy-to-use-option-tree/README.md

 ##Please download this file and put it into your inc folder

-##Please pest this code in functions.php file
+##Please paste this code in functions.php file

 	/**
 	 * Option tree support added